1 Applying to VCAT

 The processes of VCAT’s Guardianship List are inquisitorial rather than adversarial.

 A report of this investigation is provided to, and can be obtained from, VCAT.
-VCAT usually releases the report to parties unless there are serious issues of The principle that private information told to a person must not be revealed to others.
-Some professionals must keep information confidential, for example doctor–patient and lawyer–client relationships. or the risk of harm to others.
+VCAT usually releases the report to parties unless there are serious issues of confidentiality or the risk of harm to others.

 3 VCAT hearing